kranzuft/AERRDM-DOCS/mobile_process.rst

     Figure 2.3: Request Screen

-The destination, classification and deadline are annotated as 2, 3 and 4 in the above figure showing the request screen.
-Once
+The destination, classification and deadline are annotated as 2, 3 and 4 in the above figure of the request screen.
+Once this information is reviewed, a response can be selected from the dropdown toggle by the button identified as annotation 1.

+A user may also review the route through the route preview (annotation 5)

 Viewing the Route
 -----------------